CIMA Qualification Pathway

 - Interest in ADR, conflict resolution, or peacebuilding required

-• Assessment: Simulated mediation + open-book written assessment
+Simulated mediation + open-book written assessment.

-• Prerequisite: ACIMed or equivalent experience
+ACIMed or equivalent experience.

 - Advanced Mediation Techniques and Process Design